 5661 W. 10th Avenue (behind the Cheleotis family): the Albert family with dad Corky, mom Nancy, daughter Sharon and son Alan.

 5691 W. 10 Avenue (behind the Schmidt family): the Meisenholder family.
 Mr. Meisenholder worked for Pan Am.
-Their children were Billy (photo at http://www.pbase.com/donboyd/image/119634693 ) (now living in the Panhandle with three kids), Loretta (now living in Hernando County), Mary (HML-77) (now living in Jacksonville), Barbara and one other child (name forgotten - Rosie?).
+Their children were Billy (photo at http://www.pbase.com/donboyd/image/119634693 ) (now living in the Panhandle with three kids), Loretta (now living in Hernando County), Mary (HML-77) (now living in Jacksonville), Barbara and Rosie who was born in 1968.
 One of the daughters later worked for an airline (Challenge Air Transport?) at MIA in the mid-80's - I taught her how to operate a jetbridge in one of my classes at the airport.

 5701 W. 10 Avenue (behind the Lavallies): the Braddy family with husband Lou who worked in construction and his wife owned a beauty parlor.
 Their children were Jimmy, born around 1959 and Lisa, born around 1961.